 - We go from the Tenth Doctor's heartbreaking final line to a comic, pumping music opening with the Eleventh.
 To sum up, we go from David Tennant's tearful "I don't want to go!" to Matt Smith's hilarious discovery that he's "STILL NOT GINGER!"

-- Mutilation Conga: By the end of "The End of Time" the Doctor has gone through this, leading up to his regeneration.
+- Mutilation Conga: By the end, the Doctor has gone through this, with lots of lightning zaps and cuts and radation bombardment, leading up to his regeneration.

 - Mythology Gag:

 - The Time Lords' plan to escape the War by ascending to a higher plane is similar to what the Celestis actually did in the Eighth Doctor Adventures, with "destroy the universe" added as a side-effect.